• Skip to primary navigation

 According to the 2015 OECD report, Sweden is one of 8 countries with free college university systems.

 Swedish colleges provide tuition-free schooling.
 This is true for Swedish and non-Swedish pupils.
-If you obtain a PhD from some Swedish institution, you’re often charged for carrying out your studies.
+If you obtain a PhD from some Swedish institution, you’re often charged for your studies.

 In addition, Swedish universities can offer foreign students scholarships.
 Some of Sweden’s prominent foreign student universities include Karolinska Institutet, Uppsala University, and Stockholm University.